next-multilingual/next-multilingual/docs/design-decisions.md

 ## SEO-friendly HTML markup

 Google recommends using two types of links to help SEO and they are even more important when using a multilingual site.
-There are other Next.js SEO libraries out there but since `next-multilingual` includes localized URL support, it made more sense to include this functionality part of our offering.
+There are other Next.js SEO libraries out there but since `next-multilingual` includes localized URL support, it made more sense to include this functionality as part of our offering.
 Out of the box we support:

-- Canonical links: this tells Google what is the official URL that should be localize for a given and page and is very important to avoid being penalized for duplicate content.
+- Canonical links: this tells Google what is the official URL that should be localized for a given page and is very important to avoid being penalized for duplicate content.
 How could duplicate content occur?
 While URLs are case insensitive, Google indexes them case sensitively.
-The same could apply if you site is linked from another site using URLs with parameters that are no longer used.
+The same could apply if your site is linked from another site using URLs with parameters that are no longer used.
 Canonical links are for the most part unrelated to localized URLs, other than on the homepage, where depending on the dynamic locale selected, the link will differ.
 For this reason, we included it in `next-multilingual`.
-- Alternate links: these links basically tell Google which localized versions of a page is available.
+- Alternate links: these links basically tell Google which localized version of a page is available.
 The benefit of adding these links is to enable Google to crawl better your site.
 There are other ways to do this, like using HTTP headers or a sitemap but Google recommends using only one way.
 We decided that alternate links would be the best way to do this as they are easy to examine in a browser.
 There is also one special use case which is the `x-default` language for pages that can have dynamic detection.
 In our case, only the homepage will include an `x-default` link since we did not think that having an entire set of URLs that could render dynamic content was useful.

 These links can be tricky to implement, as there are many flavours out there.
 Our implementation is based on: